NavneetKanna/dlgrad/docs/README.md

 ## dlgrad

+dlgrad is a lightweight deep learning engine built from scratch.
+It’s designed to be minimal, fast, and fully transparent.
+It supports two accelerators, CPU and Apple Silicon GPUs.
 This guide will explain all the things dlgrad can do.

 ### Tensors